Fast Take: US housing boom good for some voters, leaves others in the cold

 Limited housing supply is a boom for homebuilders.

-Some 61per cent of construction jobs lost during the pandemic have been recovered, better than the rest of the labor market overall, which has recovered about half of the jobs shed.
+Some 61 per cent of construction jobs lost during the pandemic have been recovered, better than the rest of the labour market overall, which has recovered about half of the jobs shed.

 Support from blue-collar workers proved instrumental to Trump in the 2016 presidential election, helping him win narrow victories in Pennsylvania, Michigan and Wisconsin.